sgharms/website/source/guides/outlets.md

 outlet will allow the user to choose between viewing comments or trackbacks.

-The template for an individual post looks like this:
+The template for an individual post (`post.handlebars`) looks like this:

 ```
 <h1>{{title}}</h1>